kogakure/website-11ty-stefanimhoff.de/src/quotes/2021/if-you-can-write-nothing-can-stop-you.md

 ---
-title: If You Can Write Nothing Can Stop You
+title: If You Can Write, Nothing Can Stop You
 date: 2021-05-04T18:18:51+02:00
 author: Stefan Imhoff
 tags: